DINAKAR-S/Prompt-Kitcha/README.md

-# PromptKitchen - AI-Powered Prompt Optimizer for Everyone
+# PromptKitcha - AI-Powered Prompt Optimizer for Everyone

-PromptKitchen transforms rough text into powerful AI prompts with a single keystroke.
+PromptKitcha transforms rough text into powerful AI prompts with a single keystroke.
 Select text in any app, press `Ctrl+Shift+Space`, and watch it become a well-structured prompt ready for any LLM.

 Works everywhere on Windows, Mac, and Linux — Notepad, VS Code, Word, Slack, ChatGPT, Claude, and more.